mj3b/prompt_experiments/README.md

 Wish to share your own prompt engineering prowess?
 We welcome your contributions!
 Please ensure that you adhere to the rules of this repository:

 1. Fork this repository and create your own enchanting branch.
-2. Add your experiment files (.txt or .md) and group them into appropriate categories.
+2. Add your experimental files and tinkerings and group them into appropriate categories.
 3. Submit a pull request, and let the repository's guardians review your contributions.

 ## 📃 License